oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 ### Reachability analysis
-Bytecode DSL performs some basic reachability analysis to avoid emitting bytecode when it can guarantee a location is not reachable, for example, after an explicit `Return` operation.
+The Bytecode DSL performs some basic reachability analysis to avoid emitting bytecode when it can guarantee a location is not reachable, for example, after an explicit `Return` operation.
 The reachability analysis is confounded by features like branching, exception handling, and instrumentation, so reachability cannot always be precisely determined; in such cases, the builder conservatively assumes a given point in the program is reachable.

 ### Interpreter optimizations
-Bytecode DSL supports techniques like quickening and boxing elimination to improve interpreted (non-compiled) performance.
+The Bytecode DSL supports techniques like quickening and boxing elimination to improve interpreted (non-compiled) performance.
 Refer to the [Optimization guide](Optimization.md) for more details.

 ### Runtime compilation